 Nepal to Bhutan Travel

 Traveling from Nepal to Bhutan is relatively easy and quick, as long as you have your visa approval from the travel agent in Bhutan.
-Flights leave Tribhuvan International Airport in Kathmandu four times a day, and take around an hour and a half to get to Paro International Airport in Bhutan, the nation’s only international airport.
+Flights to Bhutan leave Tribhuvan International Airport in Kathmandu four times a day, and take around an hour and a half to get to Paro International Airport in Bhutan, the nation’s only international airport.
 Bhutan has two airlines, Druk Air and Bhutan Airlines, which are the only commercial airlines that are permitted to land at Paro.